m4ttsch/omscs-notes-notes/information-security/ipsec-and-tls.md

 Then, they establish a shared secret key using a protocol such as Diffie-Hellman.
 Both sides can use either a pre-shared key, digital signatures, or public-key encryption to authenticate the key exchange.

 ## IKE Phase I Example
-Let’s look at an example of phase one of the IKE protocol.
+Let's look at an example of phase one of the IKE protocol.
 For this example, we assume that both sides have a pre-shared secret key.

 ![](https://assets.omscs.io/896968E8-497D-453A-9342-A249EA63A196.png)

 First, the initiator sends the cryptographic algorithm it proposes, along with a cookie, to the responder.
-The cookie is a value that the initiator can easily compute, and the responder can easily verify, such as a hash over the initiator’s IP address and the current timestamp together.
+The cookie is a value that the initiator can easily compute, and the responder can easily verify, such as a hash over the initiator's IP address and the current timestamp together.

 The cookie proves that the initiator has done some computation and is serious about following through with the protocol.
 In general, cookies help to mitigate denial of service attacks where an initiator can send many requests to a responder at little to no cost.